Sage Business Cloud Accounting Shopify Integration

 - Another workflow is to update these fields directly on Shopify.
 Using Stock2Shop flags makes it simple to decide which system manages which field.

-- Either way, enriching product information is not only simple but consistent – whatever changes you make on Stock2Shop are synced with Sage Accounting and Shopify.
+- Either way, enriching product information is not only simple but consistent – whatever changes you make on Stock2Shop are synced with Sage Business Cloud Accounting and Shopify.

 Customise product workflow